ethereumjs/ethereumjs-monorepo/README.md

 The following network-specific parameters are provided:

+- ``name``
 - ``networkID``
 - ``genesis`` block header values
 - ``hardforks`` block numbers
 - ``bootstrapNodes`` list

-To get an overview of the parameters provided have a look at one of the network-specifc files like ``mainnet.json`` in the ``networks`` directory.
+To get an overview of the different parameters have a look at one of the network-specifc files like ``mainnet.json`` in the ``networks`` directory.

 # Bootstrap Nodes

-There is no separate config files for bootstrap files like in the old ``ethereum-common`` library.
+There is no separate config file for bootstrap nodes like in the old ``ethereum-common`` library.
 Instead use the ``common.bootstrapNodes()`` function to get nodes for a specific network.

 # Genesis States